pan-canon/pan-canon/README.md

 ## Experience

 I began my career in 2011 as a Technical Support Specialist at uCoz, resolving user requests and automating solutions.
-In 2017 I transitioned to content project management at Scuba Space, building and training a distributed writing team.
-From 2018 to 2019 I led merchandising and CMS integrations for Carlsberg Group.
-In late 2019 I joined ZIPY Holdings Ltd as a Full-Stack Web Engineer, architecting a custom WooCommerce subscription platform.
+In 2017, I transitioned to content project management at Scuba Space, where I built and trained a distributed writing team.
+From 2018 to 2019, I led merchandising and CMS integrations for Carlsberg Group.
+In late 2019, I joined ZIPY Holdings Ltd as a Full-Stack Web Engineer, architecting a custom WooCommerce subscription platform.
 Since 2021, I’ve been freelancing—delivering responsive web solutions, writing in-depth technical articles, and advising on horror-themed game narratives.

 ## Portfolio